Vaal’bara Article

 Land of Magic and Mystery

-If you’ve come across this article with no prior knowledge of our book series, or if you happened to start the series with Ten Years of Darkness, you’re likely unfamiliar with the continent of Vaal’bara, other than seeing the name in our series title, of course.
+If you’ve come across this article with no prior knowledge of our book series, you’re likely unfamiliar with the continent of Vaal’bara, other than seeing the name in our series title, of course.
 But this ancient land is far more than simple fiction, dear readers…

 Whether you choose to believe in the events of the Vaal’bara Historical Society series, or simply view them as fantasy, the continent of Vaal’bara was indeed real, though this revelation regarding the landmass is recent enough that scientists still debate its existence to this day.
 However, through the visions bestowed upon Viktor by Laurence, and through my own experience using the Device used by the Vaal'bara Historical Society to witness events throughout timeTemploscope , we can indeed confirm that the supercontinent existed billions of years ago.
 And, considering its importance to our ancient An ancient, Magic-using race who settled on Earth billions of years ago, when it was known as Vaal'baraXahl'thari history, we wanted to shine the spotlight on the site of Earth’s most significant events in our first entry of the Magical History Tour.